stacks-network/docs/_core/smart/tutorial.md

 The Clarity language goes live in the next Stacks blockchain fork.
 Until the fork, you can run Clarity in a test environment.
 You run this test environment in a Docker container.
 Before you begin this tutorial, make sure you have <a href="https://docs.docker.com" target="_blank">Docker installed on your workstation</a>.

-If for some reason you don't want to run the test environment with Docker, you can build and maintain a local environment.
+If, for some reason, you don't want to run the test environment with Docker, you can build and maintain a local environment.
 Instructions for downloading and building the environment are available in the `blockstack/blockstack-core` repository's <a href='https://github.com/blockstack/blockstack-core' target='_blank'>README</a> file.

 ## Task 1: Set up the test environment

 Blockstack publishes the `clarity-developer-preview` image on Docker hub.
 A container built from this image contains sample programs, the Blockstack Core, and tools for working with them.
-In this task, you use Docker to pull and and run the image on your local workstation.
+In this task, you use Docker to pull and run the image on your local workstation.

 1. Pull the Blockstack core `clarity-developer-preview` image from Docker Hub.